cncf/toc/reviews/2020-strimzi-annual.md

 For the next year, we would like to achieve the following goals:
 * Keep attracting more users to Strimzi and Apache Kafka on Kubernetes
 * Keep broadening the contributor base with focus on trying to get also more regular and long-term committers.
 This should also lead to adding more maintainers from other companies than just IBM and Red Hat.
+* First release of the Strimzi UI
 * Release Strimzi 1.0.
 While we see Strimzi as production-ready and have production users, we are still on `0.x` versions.
 We should move to 1.0 during the next year.
+We plan to work on the following features before releasing 1.0:
+    * Improve the use of Cruise Control for automatic performance tuning of the Kafka clusters
+    * Move our main Custom Resources to `v1`
+    * Remove Zookeeper from Apache Kafka clusters managed by Strimzi (ongoing effort in Apache Kafka community)

+_(High level roadmap is available as a [project](https://github.com/orgs/strimzi/projects/1) in our GitHub organization.)_

 ## How can the CNCF help?